why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/codecs.md

 ## Installing Codecs

-!!!
-Warning
-   The _packman_ repository is not officially supported, not an _openSUSE_ maintained repository, contains software that is not compatible with the _GPL_, and can potentially break multimedia in the system such as _pipewire_ or _wireplumber_.

 You need to play online or offline multimedia content, but the content does not play or you receive errors.
 Usually this is a sign of missing codecs.
-Due to legal limitations proprietary codecs can't be stored and served directly from the __openSUSE__/__SUSE__ infrastructure.
-To install proprietary codec packages you will need to add the [Packman](http://packman.links2linux.org/) repository and install the required software from there.
-Some commonly used and installed codecs are:
+Due to legal limitations patent-encumbered codecs can't be distributed directly from the __openSUSE__/__SUSE__ infrastructure.
+To install these codec packages you will need to add the community-supported [Packman](http://packman.links2linux.org/) repository and install the required software from there.
+Some commonly installed codecs from this repository are:

 - ffmpeg
-- gstreamer-plugins-good
-- gstreamer-plugins-bad
 - gstreamer-plugins-libav
-- gstreamer-plugins-ugly
 - libavcodec-full
 - vlc-codecs